Painting – Rococo.

 In his time, France was dominated by the Baroque in its classic version, reaching back to ancient patterns.
 However, the commonly used style began to encounter opposition, e.g. Charlesa Perraulta.
 Also at the end of the 17th century, a dispute broke out between the Poussinists (classics, named after Poussin) and the rubensists (colorists).
 The last phase of Louis XIV's rule became a time of growing antagonistic sentiments towards official art.
 The court of Versailles was also criticized, counting even 10 00 people and absorbing 10% state budget[5], busy with incessant balls and celebrations.
 With time, they also became more rigid and etiquette.
 Aging ruler, under the influence of the Marquise de Maintenon, fell into bigotry, restricting the freedom of life of his court.

 Louis XIV died in 1715 year.
-The heir to the throne was his great-grandson Louis XV, having then 5 lat.
+The heir to the throne was his great-grandson Louis XV, having then 5 years.
 During the minor age of the new king (do 1723) Philip of Orléans was in charge; the period of this regency is considered the first phase of the Rococo.
 Filip Orleanski moved his seat to Paris, which resulted in the return of courtiers from Versailles to the capital and the formation of a specific one, lively social life.
 The patronage over intellectual and artistic culture passed from the hands of the ruler to the hands of the aristocracy, bourgeoisie and intellectuals.
 The opposition to the bygone era resulted in a change of moral attitude, largely driven by women.
 The whole Rococo atmosphere was subordinated to the desires of a woman, by her, or at least it was made for her[6].
 Numerous salons were built – finesse place, brilliant discussion, requiring refinement and appropriate social forms from the guests.
 This was accompanied by a loosening of morals, a specific reaction to the piety of Louis XIV, expressed, for example, in the ostentatious extramarital affairs of Philip of Orleans.
 The regent's example could not have left his subjects unaffected.
 Facing “licentiousness” attractive people, so criticized in later times, it was connected with the desire to enjoy the joy of the moment, because as stated by Beaumarchais, unknown, will the world last three weeks.
 Rigid celebrations were replaced by games, dance, masquerades and numerous fetes.
 The Rococo atmosphere was therefore dominated by refinement, the spirit of eroticism and women.

 The rococo style was brought to an end by the growing classicism, strengthened by archaeological discoveries of ancient buildings.
 In France, traditionally attached to classical values, this trend was promoted especially in literature, with the Encyclopaedia d'Alembert and Diderot at the forefront.
 The end of the Rococo is considered to be the outbreak of the French Revolution in 1789, however, there were already significant signs of the end of an era a little earlier.
 After all, in 1784 Jacques-Louis David painted The Oath of the Horatii – flagship neoclassical work.
 Some artists continued their work in the Rococo spirit, however, these were only small remnants of a bygone era.
 The trend of sentimentalism was also such a trace.